logikal-io/mindlab/docs/auth.rst

 Amazon Web Services
 -------------------
-We look for the credentials of the ``organization_id`` named profile, where ``organization_id`` is derived the same way as it is for the Google Cloud Storage authentication.
+We look for the credentials of the ``organization_id`` named profile, where ``organization_id`` is derived the same way as it is for the Google Cloud Platform authentication.

 .. autoclass:: mindlab.auth.AWSAuth